mhurty/mhurty.github.io/_posts/2016-07-13-how-to-post.md

 - `git merge test`
 - `git push origin master`

-(this pushes your local editing branch into your local master then pushes the local master to the github .master.)
+(This updates your local master to match the master on github, then merges your local editing branch into your local master then pushes your updated local master to the github master.)

 Switch to **berks** and delete the working branch from your local system